pixelnest/pixelnest.github.io/tutorials/2d-game-unity/player-and-enemies/index.md

 [![Falling player][failing_ship]][failing_ship]

 The ship is falling, no matter what.
-Say hello to **gravity** !
+Say hello to **gravity**!
 This can be used in some kind of games, but we don't want to use it here.
-As default scenes come with a default gravity (y = -9.81) and rigidbodies add a mass, the ship is now attracted to the bottom.
+As new scenes come with a default gravity (y = -9.81) and rigidbodies add a mass, the ship is now attracted to the bottom.

 Fortunately, it is simple to disable gravity on some object.
 Just set "Gravity Scale" to 0.
 That's it, the ship is flying again.